Alison Pressley: Co-Chair

 Victoria Manthorpe: Co-Chair

 Victoria Manthorpe is a feature writer, biographer and author covering Victorian, Edwardian and Georgian subjects with a special interest in Norfolk history and English regional writing.
 She studied History at the University of Toronto and Biography at the University of East Anglia where she was awarded an MA with Distinction in 2004.
+She is currently writing a biography of Lilias Rider Haggard.

 A former chartered surveyor, John is a freelance writer and photographer.
 His illustrated features have appeared in many publications, he is a regular contributor to Anglia Afloat and Suffolk/Norfolk Life and is the local stringer for Fishing News.
 He has completed three photographic books on East Anglia and his photo-library, Anglian Images, has extensive coverage of the region.